odoochain/AgentEvolver/README.md

 ## 📰 News
+- **[2025-12]** 🪄 [CuES](https://www.arxiv.org/abs/2512.01311) has been released now!
+It is a independent self-questioning framework, which can rapidly synthesizes diverse, executable training data for agentic RL.
 - **[2025-11]** 📄 [The AgentEvolver Technical Report is now available](https://arxiv.org/abs/2511.10395), detailing the framework’s architecture, methodology, and key findings.
 - **[2025-11]** 🧩 AgentEvolver v1 has been released now!